petedavisdev/petedavis.dev/_notes/blog.md

  - Ejecting

 ## Adding your own components to VuePress content
- - Here's a simple Gallery component
+ - Here's a simple Author widget

 ## How to add dark mode to VuePress
  - CSS variables